gboissinot/esgi-al-2023/hexagonal/step11/README.md

 - Command use cases follows the CommandHandler interface
 - Query use case follows the QueryHandler interface
 - Command and Query are only extension point.
 The validate() method is deleted.
+- Bean validations is activated into the query and command bus